Best practices for creating PDFs

 Converting to PDF.
 Word processing applications such as Word and WordPerfect can “print” word processing files to PDF when you select Adobe PDF as the “printer.”
 Some versions of these programs have built-in “convert to PDF” or “save as PDF” features.
 Any of these methods can produce satisfactory results for e-filing.

 Scanning to PDF.
-Per Civil Local Rule 5-1(e)(2), only documents that cannot be directly converted to PDF should be scanned.
+Only documents that cannot be directly converted to PDF should be scanned.
 If you need to file a document with signatures, see our Signatures on E-Filed Documents page for further information.

 Naming your PDF and choosing a folder to save it in

 ECF will include the filenames in the Notice of Electronic Filing, be careful not to include confidential information in the filenames.
 Avoid punctuation in filenames as this can cause errors when e-filing, especially periods and parentheses.